-If you can, it’s best to get in touch with us as soon as possible, because you only have three years after your accident (or three years from the date you knew the supermarket’s negligence caused your injury or condition) to start a claim.
+If you can, it’s best to get in touch with a trained legal adviser as soon as possible, because you only have three years after your accident (or three years from the date you knew the supermarket’s negligence caused your injury or condition) to start a claim.
 After three years, you can be ‘time-barred’ and might not be able to claim compensation.

 If you’re claiming for a child, you have until they reach 18 years old to make a claim (they then have until they are 21 to make a claim in their own name).
 If you’re claiming on behalf of someone who isn’t mentally capable of doing so, this three-year period does not start until they’ve regained their mental capacity.

-For free advice, or to find out whether you could make a claim, you can speak to us for free on 0800 234 6438, or enter your details in the claim form on this page.
+For free advice, or to find out whether you could make a claim, you can speak to a legal adviser for free on 0800 234 6438, or enter your details in the claim form on this page.

 We know that making a claim can feel daunting.
 We're here to help with that.
 When you submit your details, you'll be in safe hands.
 Our partner is National Accident Helpline – the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee if you decide to proceed with your case.